Mattis44/FastCalendar/readme.md

 ## How To Use

-To use Fast Calendar in your MUI project, follow these steps:
+To use Fast React Calendar in your MUI project, follow these steps:

 1. **Install the package**:

     ```bash
-    npm install @mui/material @mui/styled-engine-sc styled-components fastcalendar
+    npm install @mui/material @mui/styled-engine-sc styled-components fast-react-calendar
     ```

 2. **Import the component**:

     ```javascript
-    import { FastCalendar } from "fastcalendar";
+    import { FastCalendar } from "fast-react-calendar";
     ```

 3. **Use the component in your JSX**: